alexander784/CLI/README.md

 ## Installation

-Clone the repo: git clone https://github.com/alexander784/CLI Navigate to the project directory cd CLI
+Clone the repo: git clone https://github.com/alexander784/CLI <br>
+Navigate to the project directory cd CLI
-Install dependecies: Pip install - Install the dependecies. pipenv shell - get into the virtiual environmet
+Install dependecies:<br> Pip install - Install the dependecies.<br>
+pipenv shell - get into the virtiual environmet

 ## Usage:
 Run the project:
-     Python3 main.py
+     Python3 main.py <br>
-      or the pyhton version you using.
+      or the python version you using.

 Follow the on-screen prompts to create hiker profiles, manage equipment, and plan hiking trip

 ## license
-This project is licensed under MIT lICENSE~
+This project is licensed under MIT license.

+## Author:
+ Alexander Nyaga